stephenhowells/Heroku-PHP-Bootstrap/readme.md

 The following steps will walk you through downloading this repo and executing the bootstrap script to automate the creation of a new PHP app on Heroku.

-**1. If you've never ran the Heroku CLI you'll need to authenticate, otherwise skip this step.**
+**1. If you've never ran the Heroku CLI you'll need to authenticate, otherwise skip this step:**

 ```bash
 $ heroku login